Governorships of Bill Clinton: First governorship (1979–1981)

 Rudy Moore Jr. and Stephen Smith helped lead the staffing of Clinton's administration.
 Many of the lawyers and secretarial staff that worked Clinton's office while Clinton was attorney general of Arkansas were brought into his gubernatorial administration.
 They also brought in out-of-state talent.
 Clinton, hoping for a greater level of scientific management, looked nationally for administrators to head many state departments.
 Smith himself served as Clinton's chief of staff.
 Clinton believed in cabinet government, seeing each cabinet member's role as advocating for their department's role in the state government and implementing Clinton's vision within their department.
 He promoted a number of state agencies to the Cabinet-level that previously did not enjoy this status.
 Early into his governorship, Clinton appointed Jim McDougal as director of economic development, a cabinet position.

 In terms of economic development, Clinton's first gubernatorial administration did not focus heavily on large industry, instead focusing on helping to generate new small businesses, as well as foster technological innovation and research and development.
 Clinton also sought to decrease regulation that impeded investment and sought to shape the marketplace so that larger banks and investment companies might fund new small business ventures.
 Clinton created state departments that assisted entrepreneurs through consultation.
 He sought to use research at state universities to spur related enterprises.
 Clinton also worked to provide some assistance the state's smaller communities in their efforts to generate local economic development.
-He also directed some funding to small; businesses that were doing innovative work related to agriculture.
+He also directed some funding to small businesses that were doing innovative work related to agriculture.

 In 1979, Clinton founded the Arkansas Governor's School, which was modeled after the Governor's School of North Carolina.

 During Clinton's first governorship, there was a prevailing public perception that Clinton's gubernatorial administration was clumsy and chaotic in their handling of state government.

-Failed reelection and interregnum between tenures
+Failed reelection and interval between tenures

-Monroe Schwarzlose received 31 percent of the vote against Clinton in the Democratic gubernatorial primary of the 1980 Arkansas gubernatorial election.
+Clinton was renominated by the Democratic Party in 1980.
+However, Monroe Schwarzlose received 31 percent of the vote against Clinton in the Democratic gubernatorial primary of the 1980 Arkansas gubernatorial election.
 Some suggested that Schwarzlose's unexpectedly high performance foreshadowed Clinton's defeat by Republican challenger Frank D. White in the general election.
 Clinton narrowly lost the general election to White, a relatively unknown Republican political newcomer.
-This defeat was notable, as the Democratic gubernatorial election had previously been roughly tantamount to election in Arkansas.
+This defeat was notable, as the Democratic gubernatorial primary election had previously been roughly tantamount to election in Arkansas.
 Energy interests, banking interests, and timber interests had backed White in the election due to Clinton's disputes with these industries.
 As Clinton once joked, he became the youngest ex-governor in the nation's history.

-Clinton joined his friend Bruce Lindsey's Little Rock law firm of Wright, Lindsey and Jennings.
+After leaving office in January 1981, Clinton joined his friend Bruce Lindsey's Little Rock law firm of Wright, Lindsey and Jennings.